yesiamrocks/cssanimation.io/README.md

 ### 2. Add Animation Classes to Your Elements

-Add the `cssanimation` class and one of the supported animation class names, like `fadeIn`:
+Add the `.cssanimation` class and one of the supported animation class names, like `.fadeIn`:

 ```html
 <h1 class="cssanimation fadeIn">Example</h1>